aforward9600/pokemonpalette/README.md

 - fixed minor desync with abbreviated rival music
 - fixed poison/burn/leechseed damage sometimes being applied twice
 - minor changes to support external randomizer
+- Improved exp calculation for developers who want a level cap between 101 and 255
+  - EXP calculation routine now does math in 4 bytes instead of 3 bytes
+  - Exp calculation result is still capped to 3 bytes regardless of level cap to prevent overflow
+  - The byte cap on the exp result means that certain growth rates may have a level cap
+  - For example, the "slow" growth rate is theorized to cap at level 237
+- Trainer battle prize money uses 3 bytes instead of 2, lifting the 9999 cap on winnings.

 #Bugfixes: